-New Balance’s fame as a top notch company that provides runners and people in general shoes with excellent arch support and good hold has also given them an unfairly misguided reputation as a “dad’s shoe” or clunky trainers that only podiatrists or orthopaedics would suggest.
+New Balance’s fame as a top-notch shoe company that provides runners and people with footwear equipped with excellent arch support and good hold has also given them an unfairly misguided reputation as a “dad’s shoe” or clunky trainers that only podiatrists or orthopedics would suggest.

 People who are familiar with New Balance or sneakerheads can readily vouch for the superior style and functionality of what is known as the New Balance Classics.
 It is a collection of shoes that are found in the closet of thousands of New Balance fans.
 These shoes are in no way a stereotype of an average “dad’s shoe” or an anonymous trainer.

-Part of this deep and amazing collection shoes of is the New Balance 501.
-The sneaker is a nod to New Balance’s humble beginning as typified by its simple and retro-style look.
+Part of the deep and fantastic collection of so-called dad shoes is the New Balance 501.
+The sneaker is a nod to New Balance’s humble beginning as typified by its retro-style and straightforward look.
 The vivid colors represent the company’s rich tradition of mixing style and performance.
-It is also a distant relative to one of company’s most popular and sought-after models in the 574.
+It is also a distant relative to one of the company’s most popular and sought-after models in the NB 574.

-The differences make the 501 a little more flexible and with better freedom of movement.
-This is a good choice for those who want to have a more casual approach to their usual days without sacrificing support.
+The differences make the New Balance 501 a little more flexible and with better freedom of movement.
+It is an excellent choice for those who want to have a more casual approach to their usual days without sacrificing support.

-The effective midsole cushioning, outsole durability, and versatile suede/textile stylishness of its breathable upper complete the positive experience that the 501 provides.
+The effective midsole cushioning, outsole durability, and versatile suede or textile stylishness of the New Balance 501’s breathable upper complete the positive experience the shoe provides its wearers.

-- The 501 uses the proprietary Encap technology to ensure stability and proper shock dispersion.
+- The New Balance 501 shoe uses the proprietary ENCAP technology to ensure stability and proper shock dispersion.